 You need to decide what you want to achieve and how you will do that.
 Then you put in place KPIs that will measure progress towards your goals while also ensuring that your existing business processes continue to perform well.

-It main take a bit of time to explore and finalise your KPIs.
+It may take a bit of time to explore and finalise your KPIs.
 Realise that this time should be viewed as an investment in realising your vision.

 Over to you!